netxms/netxms-doc/admin/glossary.rst

      open an editor, or display properties for the active editor.

   Push parameter
-    :term:`Metric` that is sent to server from agent without agent request.
-Usual :term:`metrics <Metric>` are requested by server.
+    :term:`Metric` that is sent to server from agent without server request.

   NXSL
     NetXMS Scripting Language that is used inside of NetXMS to implement automatic data